We're an affiliate

 Some of the valuable lessons picked by most pups during early socialization include; communication cues, social behavior, and bite inhibition during play.

-Early socialization is crucial for the puppy’s life since it sets the tone for their engagement with other pets, and humans during their adulthood.
+Early socialization is crucial for the puppy’s life since it sets the tone for their engagement with other dogs, and humans during their adulthood.

 4. Emotional bonding